 Ten years later, the colonies were facing a joint threat from the Stamp Act, an act of Parliament passed to gain better control over the American economy and to help raise funds to pay off the gigantic debt incurred during the French and Indian War.
 The rattlesnake symbol was raised again as a symbol of American unity against the Stamp Act and was used as an American symbol of disagreement with political authority thereafter.
 Even today the Gadsden Flag often used by those expressing dissent with political policies.

-Learn more about the Culpeper Flag below or you can order your own Culpeper Flag here.
+Learn more about the Culpeper Flag below.

 Learn about other historical American Revolution Flags here.